wu4f/cyberpdx-crypto/README.md

                 are readable by apache2 (www-data)
         If using nginx,
           Install scripts provided in etc/
-          Then, to reload on a systemd do "sudo systemctl restart <service>" If you have any questions, wuchang at pdx.edu
+If you have any questions, wuchang at pdx.edu